The Gephardt Institute for Civic and Community Engagement was founded to uplift WashU’s commitment to the civic mission of higher education.

 Essential to every aspect of the university’s mission, Washington University employees enrich students’ learning experiences, discover and build knowledge, advance health, save lives, and support excellence in all that we do.

+Currently, we are not accepting applications.
 Open positions at the Gephardt Institute will be listed here when they become available.

 Meet Our Team